 - To provide a place for all students on campus to come together, meet new people, get involved, and have fun.

-Risky Business, a Housing & Residence Life committee, focuses on reduction of high-risk drinking, unsafe sexual activities, drug use, and education about mental health concerns.
+Swell, a Housing & Residence Life committee, focuses on reduction of high-risk drinking, unsafe sexual activities, drug use, and education about mental health concerns.

 We seek to increase pro-social behavior related to bystander intervention, help seeking behaviors, and increase awareness of challenges that UWEC student.